pagkly/Zed/Investopedia3/Credit Score.md

 4. Types of credit
 5. New credit 3

 Payment history counts for 35% of a credit score and shows whether a person pays their obligations on time.
-Total amount owed counts for 30% and takes into account the percentage of credit available to a person that is currently being used, which is known as [credit utilization](https://www.investopedia.com/terms/c/credit-utilization-rate.asp).
+Total amount owed counts for 30% and takes into account the percentage of credit available to a person that is currently being used, which is known as [[credit utilization]](https://www.investopedia.com/terms/c/credit-utilization-rate.asp).
 Length of credit history counts for 15%, with longer credit histories being considered less risky, as there is more data to determine payment history.3

 [The type of credit](https://www.investopedia.com/articles/pf/07/loan_types.asp) used counts for 10% of a credit score and shows if a person has a mix of installment credit, such as car loans or mortgage loans, and revolving credit, such as credit cards.
 New credit also counts for 10%, and it factors in how many new accounts a person has, how many new accounts they have applied for recently, which result in [credit inquiries](https://www.investopedia.com/terms/c/credit-inquiry.asp), and when the most recent account was opened.3